 As you get older, or if you have nutritional deficiencies, you’re at risk of developing osteoporosis, a condition in which your bones become porous and fragile.
-The doctors at Internal Medicine of Greater New Haven, in Hamden, Connecticut, offer DEXA bone density screenings.
+The doctors at Internal Medicine of Greater New Haven, in Cheshire, Guilford, Hamden, Milford, North Haven, Meriden, Wallingford, West Haven, and Stratford, Connecticut, offer DEXA bone density screenings.
 If you know your bones are thinning, you can take steps to protect your bones, prevent fractures, and protect your overall well-being.
 If you’re concerned about your bone density, call or schedule a consultation online today.

 When healthy, your bones should be solid and look like a dense honeycomb when viewed under a microscope, but they can become porous or thin due to issues associated with aging, nutritional deficiency, and certain illnesses and medications.
 When your bones lose density, your risk of fractures increases.
 The most common cause of bone density loss is osteoporosis.